-$$\varphi^m = \sum{\alpha \in \mathbb{Z}} a^m{\alpha} \varphi^{m+1}(\cdot - 2^{-(m+1)}\alpha), \quad m \in \mathbb{Z}+, \qquad (1.4)$$
+$$\varphi^m = \sum{\alpha \in \mathbb{Z}} a\alpha^m \, \varphi^{m+1}(\cdot - 2^{-(m+1)}\alpha), \quad m \in \mathbb{Z}+,$$ (1.4)

 The use of different scaling masks at different scales allows us to construct refinable functions endowed with properties that cannot be achieved in the stationary setting.
-For instance, the nonstationary process generated by the B-spline masks of increasing support gives rise to a refinable function that is compactly supported while belongs to $C^{\infty}(\mathbb{R})$ [10, 29].
-Other families of $C^{\infty}(\mathbb{R})$ nonstationary refinable functions based on pseudo-spline masks were constructed in [24].
-Exponential splines too can be associated to a nonstationary process [8, 9].
-They reproduce exponential polynomials and the associated wavelet bases can be successfully used in the analysis of signals with exponential behavior [32].
-Families of nonstationary refinable ripplets were introduced in [5] and [19].
+For instance, the nonstationary process generated by the B-spline masks of increasing support gives rise to a refinable function that is compactly supported while belonging to $C^{\infty}(\mathbb{R})$ [11, 30].
+Other families of $C^{\infty}(\mathbb{R})$ nonstationary refinable functions based on pseudo-spline masks were constructed in [25].
+Exponential splines too can be associated to a nonstationary process [9, 10].
+They reproduce exponential polynomials and the associated wavelet bases can be successfully used in the analysis of signals with exponential behavior [33].
+Families of nonstationary refinable ripplets were introduced in [5] and [20].
 In particular, the latter are highly localized in the scale-time plane, a property that is crucial in many applications.
-For this reason, in the present paper we focus our interest in this family of nonstationary refinable ripplets and prove that these ripplets enjoy several properties which are relevant in the context of both geometric modeling and signal processing.
-Then, we construct the associated wavelet bases.
-We notice that, since the refinable ripplets we are considering are non orthogonal, compactly supported orthogonal wavelets belonging to the space generated by their translates do not exists.
-This motivates us to construct nonstationary semiorthogonal prewavelets.
-In fact, giving up the orthogonality condition we can build wavelet bases with compact support.
+For this reason, in the present paper we focus our interest in this family of nonstationary refinable ripplets and prove that these ripplets enjoy several properties, which are relevant in the context of both geometric modeling and signal processing.
+In particular, we prove that the refinable ripplets in [20] can be generated by a convolution law, satisfy suitable Strang-Fix conditions and are bell-shaped.
+Moreover, to make the nonstationary ripplets an accessible tool in the field of signal processing we construct the associated wavelet bases.
+We notice that, since the refinable ripplets we are considering have non orthogonal shifts, compactly supported orthogonal wavelets belonging to the space generated by their translates do not exist.
+Indeed, one of the main results of the paper concerns the construction of nonstationary semiorthogonal prewavelets, i.e., wavelets that retain orthogonality just across scales.
+In fact, giving up the orthogonality condition at the same scale, we can build wavelet bases with compact support.
 Moreover, we give a procedure to construct the nonstationary compactly supported biorthogonal bases associated with the nonstationary refinable ripplets we are considering.
 Since we are interested in implementing efficient nonstationary decomposition and reconstruction algorithms for signal processing, we construct also the corresponding pairs of nonstationary filters to be used in the analysis and synthesis of a given discrete signal.

 The paper is organized as follows.
 In Section 2 we give some basic definition concerning nonstationary multiresolution analysis and wavelet spaces and recall some results about the existence of solutions of the nonstationary refinable equations (1.4).
-The class of nonstationary refinable functions we are interested in is described in Section 3, while in Section 4 we proved some approximation properties that were not addressed in [19].
+The class of nonstationary refinable functions we are interested in is described in Section 3, while in Section 4 we prove some approximation properties that were not addressed in [20].
 In Section 5 we construct the nonstationary prewavelet bases associated with the nonstationary refinable ripplets in the class and give an efficient algorithm to evaluate nonstationary prewavelet masks.
 The construction of compactly supported biorthogonal bases and filters, which give rise to efficient decomposition and reconstruction formulas for discrete signals, is addressed in Section 6.
 Finally, in Section 7 some examples of nonstationary masks and refinable bases are given and the corresponding nonstationary filters are constructed.
 A simple test on the analysis of a spike-like signal is also shown.